roman-amphitheaters/mapping-movement-and-experience/amphitheaters-movement-experience-formatted.md

 different individual relationships to these large strucutes and that they changed the nature of that experience for those who did attend.

+And it is again important to stress that the regions and towns between amphitheaters are a focus here.
+Figure 7, the interactive map, can bring that aspect to the fore.
+Nenquincum, modern Narni, lies between the amphitheaters at Carsulae, Interamnia Nahars, and Ocriculum.
+It is also right at a choke point where the river Nera creates a passage enabling north to south movement.
+This movement was eased by the construction of the Augustan era Ponte d’Augusto.
+And it is at the junction of the old and new branches of the Via Flaminia.
+It has no amphitheater.
+Nonetheless, it can be considered to have been well-served by the structures in the nearby town.
+Inhabitants, and perhaps even travelers, might well find themselves talking about the fights and other violence they had seen.
+This aspect of life in Nequincum may well be in contrast to the experience of Clusium and Cortona, in the north west of the study area.
+And as noted above, I have included of mid-imperial sites that were identified by the Tiber Valley Project as figure 8.
+Together these layers can encourage us to think of the many people who would have moved through this landscape.

 ## Closing Remarks

 In closing this article, I want to both raise the stakes while